Relluem94s/RelluBash-Script-Collection/README.md

 - youtube-dl.sh (Prompts you to enter url and if audio only)
   ![youtube-dl.sh](https://github.com/Relluem94s/RelluBash-Script-Collection/blob/412bb5155690a6881918f3331f22796790e26980/img/youtube-dl.sh.png)

-- ConfigureFedora.sh (does some configuration on a clean install)
+- ConfigureFedora.sh (does some configuration on a clean installation)